mohammedBASA/arabicBlog/README.md

 <h3> You deserve better experience  </h3>

-<H4> we strive to make arab communities more consineous and to spreat the spirit of work and daily learning
+<H4> We strive to make arab communities more consineous BY spreading the spirit of work and daily learning
  </H4>